kristiyan675/notes/README.md

 From terminal:

-1. Navigate to api folder
+1. Navigate to app folder

    ```sh
    cd ./app